Speaking on textiles and conscious design with Dashiel Brahmann.

-Maren: What is next for you?
+Arche: What is next for you?

-Dash + Jo: We just launched a full collection of SS18 for the first time- it’s very small but we are proud of it!
+Dash: Just launched a full collection of SS18 for the first time- it’s very small but we are proud of it!
 Our next step will be to produce something even better for FW18 and develop new bodies.
 Every day we learn so much from our experiences and mistakes, so our goal is to work hard and create something that we are proud of.